 They could be photos of you and your crew, your service vehicles, and on-site work.
 Make sure the images are high-definition and not blurry.

 Add Service Locations

 As an HVAC contractor, you more than likely service more than one city or area.
-You must list these service areas on your GBP page.
-There’s a simple tutorial on recording multiple service areas on your Google Business Profile here.
+You must list these service areas on your GMB page.
+There’s a simple tutorial on recording multiple service areas on your Google My Business listing here.
 Just make sure you list all the places you service to show up on more local intent searches.